Recommender Systems with Generative Retrieval: Proposed Framework

-Residual-Quantized Variational AutoEncoder (RQ-VAE)~\cite{zegh2021soundstream} is a multi-stage vector quantizer that applies quantization on residuals at multiple levels to generate a tuple of codewords (aka Semantic IDs).
-The Autoencoder jointly trains the codebook and the encoder-decoder to reconstruct the input using only Semantic IDs.
-Figure~\ref{fig:rqvae} illustrates the process of generating Semantic IDs through residual quantization.
+\textbf{RQ-VAE for Semantic IDs.} Residual-Quantized Variational AutoEncoder (RQ-VAE)~\cite{zegh2021soundstream} is a multi-level vector quantizer that applies quantization on residuals to generate a tuple of codewords (aka Semantic IDs).
+The Autoencoder is jointly trained by updating the quantization codebook and the DNN encoder-decoder parameters. \cref{fig:rqvae} illustrates the process of generating Semantic IDs through residual quantization.

 RQ-VAE first encodes the input $\vx$ via an encoder $\cE$ to learn a latent representation $\vz :=\cE(\vx)$.
-At the zeroth level ($d=0$), the initial residual is simply defined as $\vr_0:=\vz$.
+At the zero-th level ($d=0$), the initial residual is simply defined as $\vr_0:=\vz$.
 At each level $d$, we have a codebook $\cC_d := \{\ve_k\}_{k=1}^{K}$, where $K$ is the codebook size.
 Then, $\vr_0$ is quantized by mapping it to the nearest embedding from that level's codebook.
-The index of the closest embedding $\ve_{c_d}$ at $d=0$, i.e., $c_0 = \argmin_i \|\vr_0 - \ve_k\|$, represents the zeroth codeword.
+The index of the closest embedding $\ve_{c_d}$ at $d=0$, i.e., $c_0 = \argmin_i \|\vr_0 - \ve_k\|$, represents the zero-th codeword.
 For the next level $d=1$, the residual is defined as $\vr_1:=\vr_0-\ve_{c_0}$.
-Then, similar to the zeroth level, the code for the first level is computed by using the codebook for the first level.
-This process is repeated iteratively $m$ times to get a tuple of $m$ codewords that represent the Semantic ID.
+Then, similar to the zero-th level, the code for the first level is computed by finding the embedding in the codebook for the first level which is nearest to $\vr_1$.
+This process is repeated recursively $m$ times to get a tuple of $m$ codewords that represent the Semantic ID.
 This recursive approach approximates the input from a coarse-to-fine granularity.
-Note that we chose to use a separate codebook of size $K$ for each of the $m$ levels, instead of using a single, $m$-times larger codebook.
-This design choice was motivated to avoid collisions between codewords at different granularity since the average norm of residuals decreases with increasing levels.
+Note that we chose to use a separate codebook of size $K$ for each of the $m$ levels, instead of using a single, $mK$-sized codebook.
+This was done because the norm of residuals tends to decrease with increasing levels, hence allowing for different granularities for different levels.